leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ project

 All experiments should be assigned to a project.
-The project identifier is a label assigned by the studioml user and is specific to their purposes.
+The project identifier is a label assigned by the StudioML user and is specific to their purposes.

 ### experiment ↠ artifacts

 Artifacts are assigned labels, some labels have significance.
 The workspace artifact should contain any python code that is needed, it may container other assets for the python code to run including configuration files etc.  The output artifact is used to identify where any logging and returned results will be archives to.

-Work that is sent to studioml runners must have at least one workspace artifact consisting of the python code that will be run.
+Work that is sent to StudioML runners must have at least one workspace artifact consisting of the python code that will be run.
 Artifacts are typically tar archives that contain not just python code but also any other data needed by the experiment being run.

 Before the experiment commences the artifact will be unrolled onto local disk of the container running it.
 When unrolled the artifact label is used to name the peer directory into which any files are placed.